oracle/weblogic-kubernetes-operator/documentation/3.3/content/userguide/aks/_index.md

 #### TLS/SSL configuration

-The **TLS/SSL configuration** blade enables you to configure Oracle WebLogic Server Administration Console on a secure HTTPS port, with your own SSL certificate provided by a Certifying Authority (CA).
+With the **TLS/SSL configuration** blade, you can configure Oracle WebLogic Server Administration Console on a secure HTTPS port, with your own SSL certificate provided by a Certifying Authority (CA).

 Select **Yes** or **No** for the option **Configure WebLogic Server Administration Console, Remote Console, cluster and custom T3 channel to use HTTPS (Secure) ports, with your own TLS/SSL certificate.** based on your preference.
 If you select No, you don't have to provide any details, and can proceed by selecting **Next : Networking** >.
 If you select **Yes**, you can choose to provide the required configuration details by either uploading existing keystores or by using keystores stored in Azure Key Vault.